Are you wondering where all the best places to visit in Colombia are?

 Taganga has become a fine stopping point for anyone who wants to enjoy a spot of diving or snorkeling in crystal clear waters.

-Just 10 minutes from Santa Marta, it’s the best place to visit in Santa Marta if you want to enjoy something a bit more exotic and don’t have much time.
+Just 10 minutes from Santa Marta, it’s the best place to visit in Santa Marta if you want to enjoy something more exotic with less time.

 You can get all the fishing, diving, and snorkeling equipment that you need when you visit, too, making your visit more enjoyable.

-San Gil is another one of those Colombia points of interest that is named as the capital of extreme sports.
-This is yet another location in Colombia that deserves more of your time if you’re backpacking Colombia.
+San Gil is named as the capital of extreme sports.
+This is yet another location in Colombia that deserves more of your time if you have more time Colombia.

 Many other backpackers recommend a minimum of four nights because of the number of action-packed activities that you can do.